processengonline/Process-Engineering-Toolkit/README.md

 python breather_valve.py --help
 ```

-See [`Calculators/README.md`](./Calculators/README.md) for the full list of tools and required inputs.
+See [`/Calculators`](./Calculators) for the full list of tools and required inputs.

 ## Using the Design Guides

 Each guide is a self-contained Markdown study document covering theory, standard practice, and worked examples for one process design topic.
-Browse the index at [`Design Guides/README.md`](./Design%20Guides/README.md).
+Browse the index at [`/Design Guides`](./Design%20Guides).

 ## Using the Troubleshooting Library

 Each case study documents a real symptom, diagnostic path, root cause, and corrective action for a specific piece of equipment or process unit.
-Browse the full index — searchable by equipment type — at [`Troubleshooting/README.md`](./Troubleshooting/README.md).
+Browse the full index — searchable by equipment type — at [`/Troubleshooting`](./Troubleshooting).

 ## Contributing